 Unlike some cities, New Castle isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in New Castle are a mix of both white- and blue-collar jobs.
 Overall, New Castle is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in New Castle who work in office and administrative support (12.99%), sales jobs (9.53%), and food service (6.68%).

-In terms of college education, the citizens of New Castle are slightly less educated than the national average of 21.84% for the average city or town: 13.72% of adults in New Castle have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+In terms of college education, the citizens of New Castle rank slightly lower than the national average.
+13.72% of adults 25 and older in New Castle have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in New Castle in 2010 was $17,950, which is lower middle income relative to Indiana, and low income relative to the rest of the US.
 This equates to an annual income of $71,800 for a family of four.

 The people who call New Castle home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Castle residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in New Castle include Irish, English, Scottish, and Dutch.

 The most common language spoken in New Castle is English.
 Other important languages spoken here include Spanish and Greek.